AdobeDocs/commerce-admin.en/help/page-builder/tabs.md

 1. If needed, change any of the basic settings for the tab:

-   - **Tab Name** - Enter revised text for the tab label.
+   - **[!UICONTROL Tab Name]** - Enter revised text for the tab label.
 You can also modify the label directly on the stage.

-   - **Minimum Height** - Enter as pixels if you want to override the automatic height.
+   - **[!UICONTROL Minimum Height]** - Enter as pixels if you want to override the automatic height.
 For example, you might set the minimum height to match the height of a background image to ensure that the full image is visible.

-   - **Vertical Alignment** - Choose the vertical position of content containers that are added to the tab.
+   - **[!UICONTROL Vertical Alignment]** - Choose the vertical position of content containers that are added to the tab.

 1. Change the other settings as needed using the following sections for details.

-1. When complete, click **Save** to apply the settings and return to the Page Builder workspace.
+1. When complete, click **[!UICONTROL Save]** to apply the settings and return to the [!DNL Page Builder] workspace.

 ### Background

-- **Background Color** - Specify the background color by choosing a swatch, clicking the color picker, or by entering a valid color name or equivalent hexadecimal value.
+- **[!UICONTROL Background Color]** - Specify the background color by choosing a swatch, clicking the color picker, or by entering a valid color name or equivalent hexadecimal value.
 This setting determines the background color of the row.
 You can also adjust the opacity of the color.

    ![No color (default)](./assets/pb-settings-background-color-no-color.png)<!-- zoom -->